Hello my friends! 😀 Are you planning to get your Kenya E-Passport anytime soon?

 - Children with the old passport can apply.

-- Arrive early, and allocate between 4 to 6 hours for the process because of the long queues.
+- Arrive early and on time as per your given appointment time.
+Before, you had to allocate between 4 to 6 hours for the process because of the long queues.
+This may now have changed due to the introduction of the appointments’ system.

 - Carry snacks, especially if you bring your kids along.
 The wait can be brutal on a hungry stomach… 🙂